 The Park also shelters many species of birds, including the golden eagle.
 Invertebrates are well represented too.
 Some species are even endemic to the Madonie, like butterfly Parnassius appollo.

 As there are still many traditional shepherds in the area, sheep, goats and cows can often be seen pasturing freely.
-Donkeys and horses are also very common.

 The Madonie are composed of sedimentary rocks, above all limestone, sandstone and clayey rocks.
 Some of them are particularly old and were formed more than 200 million years ago.